fieldtrip/website/tutorial/source/beamformer_lcmv.md

 Now prepare the source model.
 Here one has the option to make a 'normalized grid', such that the grid points in different subjects are aligned in MNI-space.
 For more details on how to make a normalized grid, see [here](/example/sourcemodel_aligned2mni).
 In this tutorial, we continue with non-normalized grid points:

-    % create the subject specific grid
+    % create the subject-specific grid
     grad = ft_read_sens('SubjectSEF.ds', 'senstype', 'meg');

     cfg             = [];